Log on to reference resources wherever you are, day or night. They are free, all you need is your library card.

 - hundreds of practice test questions in the same format as the official test.

-The Encyclopaedia Britannica and Oxford Reference publications can be accessed at any Calderdale library PC.
+Oxford Reference publications can be accessed at any Calderdale library PC.

 Alternatively, you can access the websites from your home PC, laptop, tablet or smartphone: